 - Pregnancy, as determined through a β-HCG pregnancy test, or lactation.

-Please note that we are currently not performing clinical trials testing cannabidiol in patients with other diagnosis.
+Please note that we are currently not performing clinical trials investigating cannabidiol in patients with other diagnosis.

-A clinical trial in acute schizophrenia (current notable psychotic symptoms) is currently actively recruiting patients in Germany and Denmark (Study code: CBD-FEP).
+Our clinical trial in acute schizophrenia (current notable psychotic symptoms) is currently not recruiting patients (Study code: CBD-FEP).

 We will update you on our website if new trials will be started.